ctnodnarb/matlab-utilities/README.md

 ## clearAll.m

+**Note:** This script is no longer needed for newer versions of Matlab.
+In older versions of Matlab, calling `clear all` would wipe out any breakpoints that had been set, making debugging difficult.
+That no longer happens with newer versions of Matlab.

 Running this script is equivalent to running `close all` and `clear all`, except that it preserves any breakpoints that have been set.
 This is useful if you want to clear everything out at the beginning of a program, but also want to be able to set breakpoints to debug that program.

 Usage: